Windows Server Access-based Enumeration (ABE)

 The MS KB can be found here: How to implement Windows Server 2003 Access-based Enumeration in a DFS environment

-In Windows Server 2008, ABE is now part of the standard windows server management interface.
+In Windows Server 2008 and newer, ABE is now part of the standard windows server management interface.

 This article describes how to implement Microsoft Windows Server 2003 Access-based Enumeration in a DFS environment.
 When Access-based Enumeration is enabled, Windows does not display files or folders that a user does not have the rights to access.